MakarovArtyom/MakarovArtyom.github.io/_posts/2018-01-28-perceptron.md

   </p>
 </details>

-After data processing steps above we see the dataframe has 1.704.730 rows and 18 features.
+After data processing steps above we see the dataframe has 1 704 730 rows and 18 features.

 ![LSTM]({{ 'taxi_output/shape.PNG' | absolute_url }})

+### Explanatory data analysis

+Before explanatory analysis start we list down a number of hypothesis as factors affecting the taxi rides cost:

+1. Fare amount-distance trip relationship: the longer the distance the higher taxi fare to pay;
+2. Trip duration effect: the trips with higher duration will cost more;
+3. Pickup time period - high taxi fares for peak hours;
+4. Pickup day - the fare amount can differ depends on day;
+5. Pickup neighborhood - the fare amount can flactuate depending on location.